 Genetics and Species

 Another interest of mine is to use genetic tools to assess species dynamics.
-Recently, my colleagues and I studied the phylogeography of the most widespread African clawed frog (X. laevis), providing insight on the overall genetic structure of this species and gene flow between it and its close relatives.
+My colleagues and I have studied the phylogeography of the most widespread African clawed frog (X. laevis), providing insight on the overall genetic structure of this species and gene flow between it and its close relatives.
 We’ve also investigated genetic introgression of the extremely vulnerable X. gilli and sympatric X. laevis populations.
-For my undergrad thesis, I assessed the impact of urban development on the genetic connectivity of a wood frog (Lithobates sylvaticus) population.
+I have also assessed the impact of urban development on the genetic connectivity of a wood frog (Lithobates sylvaticus) population.
 See the publications page for papers relating to these projects.